-A 2014 nationally representative poll by Consumers Union found that 92% of consumers would like genetically engineered food to be labeled.
-28 A New York Times poll last year got an almost identical result, 93% in favor.
-29 This is starting to be translated into law in the United States.
-In 2014 Vermont because the first state to require mandatory labeling.
-30 Maine 31 and Connecticut 32 passed laws the previous year that will go into effect when a total of five northeast states have similar requirements.
+A 2014 nationally representative poll by Consumers Union found that 92% of consumers would like genetically engineered food to be labeled.33 A New York Times poll last year got an almost identical result, 93% in favor.34 This is starting to be translated into law in the United States.
+In 2014 Vermont because the first state to require mandatory labeling, a requirement that will go into effect in July of this year.35 Maine36 and Connecticut37 passed laws that will go into effect when a total of five northeast states have similar requirements.
 Alaska has a law on the books to require labeling of GE fish.
-Finally, 64 countries, which together include more than half the world's population, (including all European Union, China, India, Japan, Korea, Australia, Russia, Brazil and South Africa), require labeling of GE foods.
-33
+Finally, 64 countries, which together include more than half the world's population, (including all European Union, China, India, Japan, Korea, Australia, Russia, Brazil and South Africa), require labeling of GE foods.38